akando42/next-map/public/content/posts/10-07/index.md

 cover: "content/posts/10-07/spykman-world-putin-the-force-multiplier.png"
 date: "10-07"
 title: "Moscow Russia and Its Many Levers"
-tags: ['Putin','XO','Russia','Kiev','Novogrod' ,'Moscow' ,'Saint Petersburg' ,'Astrakhan' ,'Kazan' ,'Siberia' ,'Vlad-ivo-Stov' ,'Golden Gate','Spykman World','Nicholas Spykman']
+tags: ['Putin','XO','Russia','Kiev','Novogrod' ,'Moscow' ,'Saint Petersburg' ,'Astrakhan' ,'Kazan' ,'Novosibirsk','Vlad-ivo-Stov','WMD',Golden Gate','Spykman World','Nicholas Spykman']
 published: true
 ---
 #Russia is the largest country in the world, possess most number of nuclear warheads and at somepoint control most number of people in the world via its #Soviet system.
 How a small population of less than 2% of world population can sway so much of the world destiny.